-Though many “firsts” for baby are instinctual or happen naturally.
+Many “firsts” for a baby are instinctual or happen naturally.
 One of the biggest you’ll find yourself coaxing her towards is when she takes her first steps.
-A lot of factors vary in regards to your baby walking or even cruising (pulling up and walking along furniture or something else for stability) for the first time.
+Many factors vary regarding your baby walking or even cruising (pulling up and walking along furniture or something else for stability) for the first time.
 But one factor that could help immensely is choosing the proper shoe.
 For our little girl’s first steps, we decided it was time to dig deep into research about infant foot development and shoes that adequately support that.

 Little Feet and Little Shoes

 There are TONS of baby shoe companies out there, ranging from the absolutely adorable to shoes that are purely for function.
 I didn’t want to sacrifice my girl’s developing feet in favor of style.
 But didn’t necessarily want her wearing ugly “clodhoppers” around everywhere, either.
 Being stuck at the crossroads of poor tiny foot support and some truly unfortunate-looking styles.
 I was ready to throw in the towel, that is, until I discovered Pediped.

 This lesser-known baby, toddler, and kids shoe company has been awarded the American Podiatric Medical Association Seal of Acceptance for creating shoes that promote healthy foot development.
 Armed with this initial knowledge, I began looking at their website for styles for my little cruiser.
 And I was overjoyed to see adorable, age-appropriate, made-in-the-USA footwear.
 They claim it’s “the next best thing to bare feet. ” So, I decided to go ahead with making a purchase.
 The pediped Daphne Champagne in sizes 6-12 months and 12-18 months to be sure of a good fit.Buy Here

 Why Stress Over Shoes?